 This service allows you to look up the polling place (voting location) based on a voter's residence address in San Luis Obispo County.
 The polling place lookup provides the polling place name, address, sample ballot booklet, audio enabled sample ballot, accessibility details, and map location.

 This service provides access to the precinct mapping information maintained by the Clerk-Recorder office for election purposes.
 Geographical information systems (GIS) technology has been used to maintain precinct boundaries and facilitate map printing.
-Precinct maps utilize GIS data imaintained by various county departments and agencies (Public Works, Assessor, Planning & Building, Cities, LAFCO, the Citizens Redistricting Commission, and the Census Bureau).
+Precinct maps utilize GIS data maintained by various County departments and other agencies such as Public Works, Assessor, Planning & Building, cities, LAFCO, the Citizens Redistricting Commission, and the Census Bureau.

-The staff at the Clerk-Recorder office works hundreds of extra hours to prepare for each election, but on election morning, the process is turned over to precinct workers to administer.
+The staff at the Clerk-Recorder's Office works hundreds of extra hours to prepare for each election, but on election morning, the process is turned over to precinct workers to administer.
 We need qualified personnel to serve voters who go to the polls on Election Day.
 Specific examples of what you will be doing include:

 While most group members admit it is a more complicated process than they first imagined, they have also expressed a great satisfaction at contributing to an important piece of American democracy.